coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 021.md

 Arythas and Dia are on the balcony above and we are quickly evacuating the building, with the rest of the party.

-Inky is gone suddenly.
-He is in an unfamiliar place in chains and standing above him is Lohiss, the last sister.
+**Inky is gone suddenly**.
+He is in an unfamiliar place in chains and standing above him is [[Lohiss]], the last sister.
 She calls him a freak and she wants him to take her to the library he is aware of.